shaps80/SwiftUIBackports/README.md

 > Lastly, I hope this repo also serves as a great resource for _how_ you can backport effectively with minimal hacks 👍

+## Sponsor

+Please consider sponsoring me as it helps keep me working on useful libraries like these 😬

 ## Usage

 The library adopts a backport design by [Dave DeLong](https://davedelong.com/blog/2021/10/09/simplifying-backwards-compatibility-in-swift/) that makes use of a single type to improve discoverability and maintainability when the time comes to remove your backport implementations, in favour of official APIs.